jessmear/highscoreapp/README.md

 ### Configure Remote Repo to use gh-pages

-set up gh-pages on the repo
+Set up gh-pages on the remote repo (see help files on GitHub)

 ### Configure Local Repo to use gh-pages